NLP is full of techniques to use in the workplace, especially if one has managerial responsibility or is working as a consultant or HR professional.

 The old ‘command and control’ model taught on managers training courses is on the wane.

-An understanding of NLP for project managers will make you a 21st-century leader like Jose Mourinho – a good influencer as well as a good listener.
+An understanding of NLP for HR managers will make you a 21st-century leader – a good influencer as well as a good listener.

 Rapport is a key concept in NLP.
 It has a mixed reputation, as it is often taught on sales courses and then not always used authentically.